frankshearar/Home/NuGet-Restore-Manager.md

 	- Packages.config - project directories, packages directory
 		- NuGet.Config discovery is expensive
 	- UWP Project.json - dg info (needs to keep updated)
+        - Csproj with package refs only - dg info (updated), plus whatever restore algorithm needs ???
+        - Csproj with package refs and CPS - not needed at bootstrap time, see below
 - [ ] *any* changes watcher
 	- Project.json
+        - .csproj in Csproj with package refs only.
+        - packages.config is not monitored today.
+POR is the same for the NRM.
-	- Settings changes
+	- Settings changes (nuget.config)
+          - What if user adds new nuget.config in a search path?
 	- Dependency changes / dg info for uwp (check if we need this as separate update)
-	- Lock file presence
+	- Assets file presence
 - [ ] CPS "Restore Nominator" Capability - csproj integration, capabilities?
-	- When nominating CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph
+	- When nominating, CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph
 - [ ] How to block the build until we have full info from VS?
 	- Virtual Project?
 	- The queuing method returns a task (IVSTask).
 NRM would “complete” the task once a no-op restore is done…or a restore.
 VS/project system would block build while any tasks are still not complete.
 - [ ] Throttling and dials to control how often a restore can happen.
+- [ ] Surfacing restore errors regardless of when restore happens.
 - [ ] Coordination with Project system.
-Should they show 1000 errors?
+Should they show 1000 intellisense errors before restore is done?
 - [ ] UI Notification of restore process… ideally, we show progress bar in vs status bar.
 - [ ] Coordinate VS restore with command line restore